Madeleine-Henderson/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.* Prior to this reading I never considered the importants of the experince its self, wether its negative or positive.
+I always thought and focused on the overal product and the asethetics as I am a graphic design major.

 *What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+Don't just describe the reading: write about what changed in YOUR knowledge.* From this chapter I learnt about the term 'Affordance' and what that means within designing.
+Prior to this reading I was never aware of this term and how it applied to this course.
+I now know that it is important to consider the relationships between the properties of an object and the capabilities of how that object can be put in use.
+This has made me aware that when designing i need to consider how people will engage with my project, will if be understood?
+Will people naturally know what to do?
+Will it be invisable or obvious?
+What are the signs and signifiers? these are now all questions I will consider when designing my product.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.* From reading this chapter I would be interested in learning more about key signifiers and key mapping elements when producing projects in this type of design.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.* This reading really relates to my project when considering how people will interact and how they will understand my project.
+This reading has helped me to consider many new elements to better my design and make it as positivly interactive as possible.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###